 …and we’re not as isolated as you may think.

 A border town, Sault Ste.
 Marie is located just across the river from Michigan.
 A ten-minute drive over the International Bridge means easier access to shopping, travel options and weekend getaways to popular tourist destinations like Petoskey, Boyne Mountain Resort and Traverse City.

 Strategically, Sault Ste.
 Marie is a hub for transportation – rail, highway, marine and air.
 An international airport with multiple choices of airlines, and direct access to the trans-Canada highway means you can get anywhere from Sault Ste.
 Marie.

 4. Afford a home – and the weekend getaway.

 In Sault Ste.
 Marie, it’s all about affordability.
 And that means more money to do the things that matter most to you.

-With the average cost of a three-bedroom detached home is under the $200,000.00 mark, you can actually enter the housing market in Sault Ste.
+With the average cost of a three-bedroom detached home is under the $240,000.00 mark, you can actually enter the housing market in Sault Ste.
 Marie.
-When you combine this with relatively low property taxes, living in the community is even more affordable.
+When you combine this with savings you’d make from a significantly reduced commute, living in the community is even more affordable.